 - pain or discomfort in a testicle or in the scrotum.

 If you notice changes or experience any of the above symptoms, go talk to your doctor as soon as you can.
 This is not one of those situations where you want to take a wait-and-see approach.

 Want to learn more about your testicles and testicular health?
 We've made a whole podcast episode just for you - search for My Amazing Body in your podcast app and head to 'The Testicles' episode, or listen on our website.

 Let’s put this as plainly as we can – men aren’t great with mental health.
 In Australia, it’s men who account for 75% of suicides, and suicide is the leading cause of death in young blokes between the age of 15 and 25.
 Depression is more likely to affect women, but its men who are more likely to die from it.

 When it comes to mental health, men are less literate about the specific effects and treatments of mental illness, less likely to seek out help, and they’re more likely to avoid admitting they have problems with depression, anxiety, or other mental health issues due to the stigma attached.

 Worse, men tend to look towards their romantic relationships for emotional support, rather than friends and family, which can put an increased burden on their partners and leave men vulnerable if the relationship ends.

-If you’re a man in your 20s, one of the best things you can do for your long-term health is start building support networks outside of your relationship and start supporting your friends in return.
+If you’re a man in your 20s, one of the best things you can do for your long-term health is start building support networks outside of your romantic relationships and start supporting your friends in return.
 Make sure you’ve got people you can rely upon for emotional support, and places where you feel that you can talk about your feelings without being judged.
-Get familiar with the effects and treatment of depression, anxiety, and other mental illnesses, and make sure you’re aware of options outside your support network such as Beyond Blue, Headspace, and the Lifeline crisis counselling service.
+Get familiar with the effects and treatment of depression, anxiety, and other mental health conditions, and make sure you’re aware of options outside your support network such as Beyond Blue, Headspace, and the Lifeline crisis counselling service.